haccht/webhook/README.md

 ```

 Data in POST request is saved in a temporary file and is passed to script as a command line argument.
-The command `/path/to/script.sh /tmp/webhook-sample-123456` will be executed and its result will be displayed.
+The command `/path/to/script.sh /tmp/webhook-sample-123456` will be executed and its output will be returned.